oyvfoss/pyiceproc/TO_DO.rst

 Sea ice draft
 ''''''''''''''

-- Function (*somewhere?*) to calculate **depth from pressure**
- - Subtract atmo pressure from ocean pressure (option to have a fixed correction set default to the predefined parameter in the@ sig500 data )
- - Hydrostatic approximation
-  - Take density into account if available (?)
-  - GSW lat-dependence seems a bit too coarse..
-But should look into what the difference actually is!

 - Function to calculate draft from depth/sound speed/tilt/altimeter dist/ow ss correction
   - Return data, not an updated array (need to do this recursively for OW correction..)
   - Call the raw data (*surface_position* or something (not *draft*))